dhavalpur0hit/monkey-wiki/Monkey-Island:-Running-the-monkey-on-AWS-EC2-instances.md

 In order for the Island to successfully view your instances, you'll need to set appropriate IAM roles to your instances.
 You can read more about IAM roles [in Amazon's documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html), but it's not necessary in order to follow this setup.

 ### Creating a custom IAM role
 Go to the [AWS IAM roles dashboard](https://console.aws.amazon.com/iam/home?#/roles) and create a new IAM role for EC2.
-The role will need to have some specific permissions (see Appendix A for that), but you can just create a role with the `AmazonEC2RoleforSSM` and `AmazonSSMFullAccess` permissions.
+The role will need to have some specific permissions (see Appendix A for that), but you can just create a role with the `AmazonEC2RoleforSSM`, `AWSSecurityHubFullAccess` and `AmazonSSMFullAccess` pre-made permissions.
 In the end it should like something like this:

 [[images/monkey-island-aws-screenshot-3.png]]